jneu-research/Polar.jl-ternaryquantization-examples/README.md

 For more information on this specific use case, check out our paper:

-* J. Neu, M. C. Coşkun, G. Liva, ''Ternary Quantized Polar Code Decoders: Analysis and Design'', 53rd Annual Asilomar Conference on Signals, Systems, and Computers, Nov.
+* J. Neu, M. C. Coşkun, G. Liva, ''Ternary Quantized Polar Code Decoders: Analysis and Design'', *53rd Annual Asilomar Conference on Signals, Systems, and Computers*, Nov.
 2019, Pacific Grove, CA, USA. [arXiv:1910.01176](https://arxiv.org/abs/1910.01176)

 This repository is intended for Julia v1.0 and above.